Olympus TG-5 vs Panasonic LX15

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Tough TG-5 and Panasonic Lumix DMC-LX15 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TG-5 and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the TG-5 followed on from the Olympus TG-4.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus TG-5 better than the Panasonic LX15 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.